Sine Test Control Parameters

 Response time and Min response time

 The Response time and Min (minimum) response time are the primary loop-tuning parameters in the VibrationVIEW Sine test mode.
-They help to shape the frequency response of the closed-loop system.
-The parameters of the closed-loop frequency response determine the speed and stability of the time domain’s control response.
+These two response time parameters control how fast the controller adjusts the drive signal’s amplitude to bring the control back in line with the demand, which, in turn, determines the stability of the control.

 If the Min response time value (number of cycles at a given frequency) is greater than the Response time value, then the Min response time value determines the loop response.